The Edit Vol.V with Hayley McCrirrick, Alison Rossiter, Barber & Osgerby and more

 Aesthetic images and art

 These three images were the last three images I had pinned on one of my Pinterest boards and together they look very harmonious.
-On the left the Avalon House by Villa + Villa – Architecture, then a beautiful bronze sculpture by Alberto Giacometti, and finally one of the meditative minimalist paintings by Jean-Philippe Lagouarde.
-I have already written about him and his work.
-Who does not know the article yet – this way, please.
+On the left the Avalon House by Villa + Villa – Architecture and then one of the meditative minimalist paintings by Jean-Philippe Lagouarde.

 The photographer without the camera – Alison Rossiter